grafana/mimir/docs/sources/operating-grafana-mimir/configure-zone-aware-replication.md

 **To enable zone-aware replication for time series**:

-1. Set the zone for each ingester replica via the `-ingester.ring.instance-availability-zone` CLI flag or its respective YAML configuration parameter.
+1. Configure the zone of each ingester replica via the `-ingester.ring.instance-availability-zone` CLI flag or its respective YAML configuration parameter.
-2. Roll out ingesters so that each ingester replica run in a configured zone.
+2. Roll out ingesters so that each ingester replica runs with a configured zone.
 3. Set the `-ingester.ring.zone-awareness-enabled=true` CLI flag or its respective YAML configuration parameter for distributors, ingesters, and queriers.

 ## Configuring store-gateway blocks replication